Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 Placing Components on the Schematic

-Components are placed from the Libraries or Vaults panel onto the current schematic sheet.
-This can be done by:
+Components are placed from the Libraries or Explorer panel onto the current schematic sheet.
+This process is described below:

 From the Libraries Panel

 - Clicking the Place button - the component appears floating on the cursor, position it and click to place.
 After placing a component, another instance of the same component will appear on the cursor, right-click to drop out of placement

 - Double-clicking - double-click the component in the list of components in the panel, the component appears floating on the cursor, position it and click to place.
 After placing a component, another instance of the same component will

 appear on the cursor, right-click to drop out of placement mode.